At High Meadow, we approach math with a sense of wonder.

-Beginning in Kindergarten, our math curriculum is centered on the Comprehensive School Mathematics Program (CSMP).
-CSMP was developed by mathematicians from the University of Chicago to foster a deeper understanding of number concepts and broader mathematical thinking.
+Beginning in Kindergarten, our math curriculum is centered on the Comprehensive School Mathematics Program (CSMP), developed to foster a deeper understanding of number concepts and broader mathematical thinking.

 The program “spirals” through topics such as number theory, geometry, measurement, and logic, returning to subjects regularly as students become prepared to move into them more deeply.

 By 5th grade, students are becoming masters of CSMP’s mathematical tools, such as minicomputers and arrow roads, and use them to push further into concepts of geometry, probability, and complex numbers.

 The 6th grade curriculum combines the Comprehensive School Mathematics Program (CSMP) with the New York State Common Core standards, which allows students a chance to transition from CSMP’s spiral curriculum.